RUSplatting: Robust 3D Gaussian Splatting for Sparse-View Underwater Scene Reconstruction: Experiments

-\paragraph{Datasets.} Three datasets were used: SeaThru-NeRF~\cite{levy2023seathru}, S-UW~\cite{wang2024uw} and our newly collected dataset, Submerged3D.
+Three datasets were used: SeaThru-NeRF~\cite{levy2023seathru}, S-UW~\cite{wang2024uw} and our newly collected dataset, Submerged3D.
 Submerged3D consists of four scenes, each containing 20 RGB 720p images focusing on shipwrecks captured in the deep sea.
 It is challenging for 3D reconstruction due to sparse viewpoints and low-light environment conditions.
-More details about the objects and sites, as well as the public link to the dataset, are omitted for double-blind review and will be included in the final accepted version.
-Example images can be found in the supplementary material.
+Examples of the scenes in Submerged3D are shown in Fig.~\ref{samples}.
 To create the training and test splits, we assign every 8th image in the dataset to the test set and use the rest for training.
+SeaThru-NeRF, S-UW, and our Submerged3D provide no ground-truth depth, therefore we use Depth-Anything-V2~\cite{yang2024depthv2} pseudo-depth as weak supervision.

 \paragraph{Experimental Setup.} We utilised COLMAP~\cite{schoenberger2016sfm} to initialise the point cloud and estimate the camera poses for the image sequences.
 For each pair of adjacent images, only one interpolated frame is generated.
 The experiments are conducted on a single RTX 4090 GPU.
 All experiments are run for 20,000 iterations. $\lambda_r$, $\lambda_d$, and $\lambda_{ca}$ are set to 0.8, 0.1, and 1, respectively.
-The detailed datasets can be found at \href{https://zenodo.org/records/15482420}{\textbf{here}}, and the implementation of this project is available at \href{https://github.com/theflash987/RUSplatting}{\textbf{repository}}.